admaduranga/promocampaign/README.md

 * Module: Mumzworld_PromoCampaign
 * Codepool: local

+## Branch
+Please use the develop branch for the code review.

 ## Admin Menu
 Admin grid for promo campaigns and edit forms for the campaigns